thebatmanbeginning/Alumni-Management/README.md

    - This script will prompt for login as an Admin or Alumni and proceed based on the user role.

 2. **Alumni Operations**:
-   - **Register as an Alumni**: Alumni can register themselves in the system after verifying their details against the `students` table.
+   - **Register as an Alumni**: Alumni can register in the system after verifying their details against the `students` table.
    - **View Events**: Alumni can browse events categorized by status (e.g., Active, Completed).
    - **Event Registration**: Alumni can register for available events, with real-time seat verification.